 - Find a supportive provider who will try to avoid unnecessary induction of labor and pain medication and one who is open to different positions and movements for laboring and birth.

 - Find a supportive birthplace.
 There are prospects like birth centers, home births, and hospitals.
 Do your homework on the safety of each of these.
-If you choose a hospital and want to have an unmedicated birth, ask about natural childbirth accommodations and c-section rates.
+If you choose a hospital and want an unmedicated birth, ask about natural childbirth accommodations and c-section rates.
 Likewise, if you choose a home birth or birth center, find out what the process looks like if you become high-risk or experience preterm birth.

 What are the best ways to have a natural birth?